Yiling-J/theine-go/README.md

 **Entry Pool**

 Theine stores `*Entry` as the value in the hashmap, where each entry contains key, value, and metadata related to the policy.
-Before v0.6.0, Theine used a sync pool to automatically reuse evicted entries.
-This approach was particularly beneficial for scenarios with heavy writes and when values were stored directly (not as pointers), as it significantly reduced memory allocations.
+Before v0.6.0, Theine used a `sync pool` to automatically reuse evicted entries.
+This approach was beneficial for scenarios with heavy writes and values were stored directly (not as pointers), as it significantly reduced memory allocations.
+However, in most cases, a cache miss requires fetching data from a slower source and then writing it back to the cache, which naturally slows down the process and is somewhat at odds with scenarios involving heavy writes.

-However, the sync pool had a potential drawback: **race conditions within the policy**.
+And sync pool had a potential drawback: **race conditions within the policy**.
 Theine sends events to the policy asynchronously via channels/buffers, and there was a small chance that an event could be applied to the wrong entry if the entry was evicted and then reused by the pool.
 As a result, the policy might end up with incorrect cost/frequency data.
 Despite this, read, update, and delete operations on entry values were protected by a mutex, ensuring data consistency.

 To mitigate this, Theine rechecks the key when updating the policy, but this behavior might be flagged by the race detector.
 Starting from v0.6.0, Theine introduced a new option called `UseEntryPool`, which defaults to `false`.
 If you are dealing with heavy writes and want to minimize allocations, and you can tolerate a slight risk of policy inconsistency, you can enable this option.

-A correctness test runs as part of the CI, simulating heavy concurrent cost UPDATE and INSERT operations with a Zipf-distributed workload.
-This test verifies that the entry's policy cost (weight) matches its actual cost (weight) with `UseEntryPool` enabled.
-You can find the test here: [cache_race_test.go](https://github.com/Yiling-J/theine-go/blob/main/cache_race_test.go).

 **API Details**